-- We can currently take Au Pairs from the United States, Canada, Australia and New Zealand.
+- Hold a Passport from the United States, Canada, Australia or New Zealand.

-- Have previous childcare/babysitting experience, and a genuine love of children.
+- Have previous childcare/babysitting experience with references and a genuine love of children.

 - Be able to commit to at least 6 months as an au pair.